El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 The Halfway Point

 As you round the top of the hill, Barona Valley comes clearly into view directly to the northwest.
-From this vantage point, Barona Casino looks like a tiny street mall awkwardly stuck out in the middle of nowhere.
+From this vantage point, Barona Casino looks like a tiny street mall stuck awkwardly in the middle of nowhere.
 It’s a humbling experience when you consider that the hotel has 400 rooms and 300,000 square feet of gaming space inside.

 The view of Barona Casino from El Cajon Mountain Trail.